Dunedin is a city with great heart, heritage and culture. Explore these, and more, at these top museums and galleries in the city.

 Toitu Otago Settlers Museum

-Located at the edge of the Queens Gardens, in the heart of the city, Toitu Otago Settlers Museum tells the social history of the Dunedin's and the surrounding area.
-It contains 14 individually themed galleries that cover the character, culture, technology, art, fashion and transport of the Otago area.
+Located in the heart of the city and at the edge of the Queens Gardens; Toitu Otago Settlers Museum tells the social history of the Dunedin's and the surrounding area.
+It contains 14 individually themed galleries that cover the character, culture, technology, art, fashion and transport of Dunedin and the Otago area.
 Interactive displays and cleverly told narratives bring the stories to life.

 These are just some of the cultural highlights you can enjoy on a self-drive holiday stop in Dunedin.